HirotheChamp/EcommerceApp/README.md

 ## Project Status

 Mostly clickable prototype is completed, backend developement implemented but not currently functional.
 CSS developed on most of the pages.
 Backend created for adding a product to the page.
 Login and Registration almost finished.
 Backend is in developement for registration with some functionality.
+Main page displays products that are added by the user

 <hr></hr>